 Demand for nail technicians is expected to grow in the coming decade due to nail salons making the process more convenient for clients.
 Where manicures and pedicures used to take an hour or more and required visiting a salon, many nail technicians are now offering shorter sessions—called mini manis—and mobile services, traveling to clients’ homes to perform manicures.
 The increased convenience is driving more people to utilize nail technician services, increasing demand for the position.

-Can I Become a Nail Technician?
+How To Become a Nail Technician

 Nail Technician Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Hourly Wage